Thank you for joining me!

 It made me smile.
 It actually made me a little giddy.
 I love to write, have since I was very young, so to hear my heavenly Father validate me in such a way swelled my heart with gratitude and love.

 Rewind: My mum has wanted me to blog for quite some time.
 Okay, she’s my mum.
 Moms are supposed to say things like that.
-Then one of my closest friends recently brought it up after I had shared some thoughts with her.
+Then one of my closest friends brought it up after I had shared some thoughts with her.
 Then, and this threw me for a loop, my friend’s teenage daughter, out of the blue, says to her, “Christi should blog.”

 That’s really cool and all, but I’m a technological idiot.
 I’m not kidding.
-If I write something and can get my laptop to stay married to my printer long enough to produce a paper copy I feel like I have made a huge accomplishment.
+If I can get my laptop to stay married to my printer long enough to produce a paper copy I feel like I have made a huge accomplishment.
 I can’t figure out how to scan a picture and send it to a photo program to edit it.
 My “smart” phone is a trac phone—with an antenna.
 And I’m going to blog?!
 Just maybe the moon is made of cheese.

 So I said to my friend, “Tell you what, I will do whatever God leads me to do.
 But He must teach me.
 He has to send someone to show me what to do.”
 The gauntlet was thrown.